-When somebody calls in looking for a current sensor to meet their desired specifications, I usually start by asking: "Would you like a solid or split core current sensor?"
-Asking that question helps me to narrow the results rather quickly to make the best possible suggestion.
-If the application is in a new installation, I suggest a solid core model as a good choice because there will be less of a chance that wires will need to be cut to install the current sensor.
-If the installation is a retrofit, I typically suggest split core because the current sensor core may be "split" apart (opened) and the wire may be inserted into the core to be sensed.
+When somebody calls in looking for a current sensor to meet their desired specifications, I usually start by asking: “Would you like a solid or split core current sensor?”
+Asking that question helps me to narrow the results rather quickly.
+If the application is in a new installation, I suggest a solid core model.
+It’s a good choice because there will be less of a chance that wires will need to be cut to install the current sensor.
+If the installation is a retrofit, I typically suggest split core.
+In this scenario the current sensor core may be “split” apart (opened) and the wire may be inserted into the core to be sensed.
 The solid core does have an advantage in terms of the low end of the sensing range: 0.25-0.5 Amp for solid core vs. 0.5-0.75 Amp for split core.
 The low end of the sensing range determines when the normally open dry contact output of the current sensor will close.

 Wires vs Terminals

 Another question that I typically ask is whether or not there’s a desire for a wired connection or terminal connection to the current sensor.
 To be honest, this typically falls in the area of personal preference.
 If one does not mind using wire nuts to make the connection to the sensor output, a wired model may be suggested.
 If terminals help to clean up the wiring of the device and a certain kind of wire color is preferred, one may order a model with terminals (“T” in the model name).
 The terminals have an opening that is large enough to allow a 14-22 AWG sized wire to be terminated.